styleguidist/react-styleguidist/.github/Contributing.md

 # How to contribute

 We love pull requests.
-And following this guidelines will make your pull request easier to merge.
+And following these guidelines will make your pull request easier to merge.

 If you want to contribute but don’t know what to do, take a look at these two labels: [help wanted](https://github.com/styleguidist/react-styleguidist/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and [good first issue](https://github.com/styleguidist/react-styleguidist/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
-Our [docs](https://github.com/styleguidist/react-styleguidist/tree/master/docs) and [site](https://github.com/styleguidist/site) are far from perfect too and would like to get some love.
+Our [docs](https://github.com/styleguidist/react-styleguidist/tree/master/docs) and [site](https://github.com/styleguidist/site) are also far from perfect and could use a little love.

 ## Prerequisites